rockarruda/PesterSummitSession/Notes.md

 Will it test 100% over everything?
 No....
 Is it testing something..
 Yes...

 You don't have to have EVERYTHING done before you begin.

+Do a Pester test for presentation?
+For fun??

+Sys Admins - Pester tests for system checks, Testing DSC resources?

+Unit Tests and Integration tests?